Jvviragine/data_analysis_um_course/data_clinics/clinic2/discussion.md

 n_estimators=200, max_depth=5, min_samples_split=10, min_samples_leaf=3, max_features=5, bootstrap=False, random_state=42

 ### 3.3.3
+Firstly, we want to explore the problem in terms of classification complexity by looking at the distribution of cars in the Age-Price space, which indicated that while the classes are mostly seperable, there is some overlap between them.

+Next we wanted a more detailed picture so we plotted all pairwise relationships between our numerical features such that we can observe class seperation between different feature combinations.

+Lastly, included PCA on the scaled training data.
+We created a scatter plot with pairwise comparison of the first 3 principle compoents, clored by whether the sample is class 0 or 1.

+This analysis helped us understand where the decision boundaries are located.
+Furthermore, we gained insights into the problem difficulty and were able to understand why even base models can obtain relatively high scores on accuracy, precision and recall.

+For the Random Forest Classifier
-I added the confusion matrix matrix on the test set of the the random forst classifier.
+Added the confusion matrix matrix on the test set of the the random forest classifier.
 If we were to compare with the logistic regression model, using the best threshold that was obtained on the training set:
  ******** For threshold = 0.56 ******
 Accuracy: 0.9340277777777778